archivebizzle/-Optimizing-Urban-Mobility-with-Java-Bus-Traffic-Simulation-Project/README.md

 # Project Description:

 - Problem Solving?
-      - Regulating the existing transportation bus system schedules/times by reducing wasted
+      - Regulating the existing transportation bus system schedules/times by reducing wasted time.
 Introduction:

 Provide an overview of the current inefficiencies in the bus transportation system in City X.